-Björn Weber and his team of nine renowned analysts at Frankfurt-based LZ Retailytics have also let this blog have an exclusive look at the full ranking table for the purposes of commentary.
+The team of nine renowned analysts at Frankfurt-based LZ Retailytics has also let this blog have an exclusive look at the full ranking table for the purposes of commentary.
 So what do the figures reveal to the critical eye?

 As befits Europe's largest economy, no less than five German retailers grace the Top Ten: Schwarz Group, Aldi Group (North & South), Edeka, Rewe Group, and Metro.